 The program is designed to advance the knowledge and skills of Physical Therapists based on the 2013 Sports Description of Specialty Practice.

 The program is also designed to prepare residents for successful completion of American Board of Physical Therapy Specialties examinations in sports physical therapy.
-The program is 15 months in length beginning each year in the end of July/beginning of August.
-With this unique design, experienced residents will mentor new residents in clinical and academic settings during one overlapping quarter.
+The program is 16 months in length beginning each year in the end of July/beginning of August.
+With this unique design, experienced residents will mentor new residents in clinical and academic settings during one overlapping semester.
 While slightly longer in length than many residency programs, the program allows residents to take full advantage of the clinical, academic and research experiences offered at The Ohio State University.
 The program has a heavy emphasis on teaching, research, and outreach athletic event coverage.

 A typical week in the Physical Therapy Residency Program includes: time in mentored clinical practice, non-mentored practice treating a sports patient population, orthopaedic and cadaveric lab instruction in the entry-level PT program, and graduate course work.

-Other educational opportunities include weekly resident/fellow conferences with sports medicine physicians, quarterly grand rounds, orthopaedic and family physician office shadowing, and a biomechanics research lab experience.
-Additionally, the Sports Residency program includes the potential opportunity of both didactic and clinical experiences in the OSU Department of Athletics with Division I athletes for residents with an ATC background.
-Non-ATC credentialed residents will gain on-the-field experience with OSU Rugby and other club sport programs, community outreach functions and USA National Governing Body of Sports Medicine events.
+Other educational opportunities include weekly resident/fellow conferences with sports medicine physicians, quarterly grand rounds, orthopaedic and family physician office shadowing, and research lab experiences.
+Additionally, the Sports Residency program includes the potential opportunity of both didactic and clinical experiences in the OSU Department of Athletics with Division I athletes.
+The majority of on-the-field experiences will be with OSU Rugby and other club sport programs, community outreach functions and USA National Governing Body of Sports Medicine events.

 For more information and for application instructions please visit the OSU Sports Medicine Sports Residency Page.